Ankit-sde1/lawvriksh/README.md

 Every state update persists to localStorage for persistence across sessions.

 🧩 Component Structure
-less
-Copy
-Edit
 src/
 │
 ├── components/
 │   ├── EntryForm.jsx                                      // Form to create a new diary entry
 │   ├── EntryList.jsx                                      // Renders the sorted list of entries
 │   ├── EntryCard.jsx                                      // Individual card view with animation
 │   └── Header.jsx                                         // App branding and navigation
 │
 ├── utils/
 │   └── storage.js                                       // Local storage helpers
 │
 ├── App.jsx                                              // Root component with state logic
 └── main.jsx                                             // Entry point
 🧩 Insertion Logic (Chronological Ordering)
 Every new entry is pushed to the entries array.

 The list is immediately sorted in ascending chronological order by date:

-js
-Copy
-Edit
 const sortedEntries = [...entries].sort((a, b) => new Date(a.date) - new Date(b.date));
 This ensures new entries are always placed appropriately in the timeline, not just at the end.